Let’s say that you started blogging using a hosting provider that you are not happy with.

 CloudFlare APO is definitely better and it is only $5 a month and your content will be served from CloudFlare servers instead of your server.

-This recommendation is the one that makes having several sites using the cheapest Cloudways plan
+This recommendation is the one that makes having several sites hosted on the cheapest Cloudways plan a possibility.

 Concerns about the Pricing